 \subsection{Ethereum Fraud Detection}

 Ethereum is the second largest blockchain platform after Bitcoin, but Ethereum is different from Bitcoin as in Ethereum, users can carry out deployment of decentralized applications alongside doing cryptocurrency transactions~\cite{datalayer04}.
-Furthermore, in order to deploy these decentralized applications, Ethereum provides its users the facility of decentralized smart contracts, which can be termed as piece of code executed in a decentralized manner~\cite{datalayer05}.
-Due to these large number of features and benefits, Ethereum is a big attraction for anomalous peers, as they continuously try to take unfair advantage of these features.
-This discussion of finding anomalies in Ethereum network can be divided into two major categories, one from perspective of data layer and other from perspective of contract layer.
-A detailed discussion about smart contract and their anomalies will be given in Section~\ref{ContractLayer}.
-However, in this section, we discuss the data layer aspect of these anomalous behaviours in Ethereum blockchain network.\\ The first work discussing the detection of vulnerabilities in Ethereum blockchain network by the use of ensemble deep learning have been carried out by authors in~\cite{data12}.
-Authors work over strengthening encoder-decoder model for any prospective attack.
+Furthermore, in order to deploy these decentralized applications, Ethereum provides its users the facility of decentralized smart contracts, which can be termed as pieces of code executed in a decentralized manner~\cite{datalayer05}.\\ Due to these large numbers of features and benefits, Ethereum is a big attraction for anomalous peers, as they continuously try to take unfair advantage of these features.
+The first work discussing the detection of vulnerabilities in Ethereum blockchain network by the use of ensemble deep learning has been carried out by authors in~\cite{data12}.
+Authors work over strengthening the encoder-decoder model for any prospective attack.
 Authors did so by applying phenomenon of learning and aggregation iteratively at multiple instances, in order to carry out computation of any prospective outlier for every observed reading.
-Although the work did not provide in-depth theoretical analysis, but the evaluation results show that the proposed model predicts DAO attack in an efficient manner.
-The second work from perspective of detection of malicious Ethereum accounts via supervised learning approach has been carried out by Kumar~\textit{et al.} in~\cite{data13}.
+Although the work did not provide a comprehensive in-depth theoretical analysis of the model, the evaluation results show that the proposed model predicts DAO attack in an efficient manner.
+The second work from the perspective of detection of malicious Ethereum accounts via supervised learning approach has been carried out by Kumar~\textit{et al.} in~\cite{data13}.
 The major focus of the work is to understand behaviour of transactions among Ethereum accounts by keeping an eye over gas usage and transaction time-stamps.
 Authors further classified the Ethereum network into two subtypes named as smart contract accounts and externally owned accounts.
-After this classification, authors studied the anomalies in both of these types using supervised machine learning approaches such as random forest, decision free, K-NN, etc. From the evaluated outcomes, it can be seen that the proposed strategy efficiently helps in detection of anomalies in the given conditions.
+After this classification, authors \final{studied anomalies} in both of these types using supervised machine learning approaches such as random forest, decision free, K-NN, etc. From the evaluated outcomes, it can be seen that the proposed strategy efficiently helps in detection of anomalies in the given conditions.
 Nevertheless, Ethereum has a huge database, but the anomaly models over it can be enhanced further by enhancing the training and testing accuracy.